-RISK #6 A participant is injured through impact/contact with another player or a ball.
+RISK #6 A participant is injured through impact/contact with another player or guest.

-Solution A - The distance between trampolines in the court is fixed to mitigate the risk of contact between two participants.
+Solution A - The distance between entry points of the pit is fixed to mitigate the risk of contact between two participants, especially in the event the pit is shared with another attraction (such as a Battle Beam).
 A fixed max capacity is established and the Court Attendants are trained to never exceed that number.